The Peace Pagoda at Ground Zero (Updated August 28, 2024)

 Rev. Senji Kanaeda, a Buddhist monk and much-beloved peace activist living on Bainbridge Island, and Rev. Gilberto Perez, also a monk, are leading in the construction of the peace pagoda.
 Reverend Kanaeda has organized numerous peace walks each year, and provides much support to local and international peace activists and peace programs.
 Both monks live at the beautiful Nipponzan Myohoji Bainbridge Island Temple, located west of Seattle across Puget Sound.

-The peace pagoda is being built with labor and funds from supporters of the Nipponzan Myohoji OrderGround Zero Center for Nonviolent Action, an organization opposed to nuclear weapons, is working to establish a permanent easement to ensure that Nipponzan Myohoji Order members will forever have access to the property.
+The peace pagoda is being built with labor and funds from supporters of the Nipponzan Myohoji OrderGround Zero Center for Nonviolent Action, an organization dedicated to the study and practice of nonviolence and to the abolition of nuclear weapons, is working to establish a permanent easement to ensure that Nipponzan Myohoji Order members will forever have access to the property.
 Likewise, Ground Zero would like to ensure that the property will always be open to the public.

 Nipponzan Myohoji monks and nuns make an offering, as part of the groundbreaking ceremony for the planned peace pagoda adjacent to Washington state’s Trident missile base.